William J. Holloway: Early life and career

-On June 16, 1917, Holloway married Hugo schoolteacher Amy Arnold.
 Holloway volunteered for officers' training school in World War I, but the war ended before he could serve.
-In 1920, he was elected to the Oklahoma Senate to represent Choctaw, McCurtain, and Pushmataha counties.
+In 1920, he was elected to the Oklahoma Senate to represent Choctaw, McCurtain, and Pushmataha counties in the 24th district.
+He was reelected in 1924.
 In 1925, he was elected by his fellow state senators as President pro tempore of the Oklahoma Senate.

+Lieutenant Governor

 Holloway had only served two years of his second term when he ran on the Democratic ticket for election of the Lieutenant Governor of Oklahoma.
 At the time, the office was vacant following the succession of former Lieutenant Governor Martin E. Trapp to the governorship after Governor John C. Walton's removal from office.
 His six years of experience as a state senator, and his reputation as a friend to teachers and education reform, earned Holloway the election and with the usual result of 55.7% (197,783 votes) for a Democratic candidate, easily beating Republican W. S. Caldwell, he became the fourth Lieutenant Governor of Oklahoma.

+He was sworn in as Lieutenant Governor of Oklahoma on January 10, 1927.